 [appbox app store id1108403878]

 The most important feature for most riders will be the ability to change the unicycle's speed limit with DarknessBot.
-With many unicycles, you now have to have ridden a certain number of kilometers before you can “unlock” the top speed.
+Many unicycles now require you to ride a certain number of kilometers before you can “unlock” the top speed.
 If you have not covered these kilometers, you will get a warning 10 km/h before the actual maximum speed, for example, that you should drive more slowly.

 With this, the manufacturers want to ensure that new unicycle owners drive 250 kilometers and gain experience before they break through the area at 40 km / h.
 For people who have already ridden other unicycles and have experience (but not on the new unicycle), this is annoying.
 With DarknessBot you can remove this lock and directly release the top speed.